Transporting disabled children's equipment in the car

-Heavy and bulky equipment should not be transported in the passenger cabin unless it's secured to prevent it from moving around in an accident.
+Heavy and bulky equipment needs to be transported in the boot.
+Only carry equipment in the passenger cabin when it's securely fastened to prevent it from moving around in an accident.

 - wheelchair or therapeutic seating